jmatthiesen/netaivideoanalyzer/README.md

 ### Run in GitHub CodeSpaces

+1. Create a **GitHub Personal Token Access** to be used on the GH Models samples.
+[Get your GitHub Personal Access Token](https://github.com/settings/tokens).

 1. Create a new  Codespace using the `Code` button at the top of the repository.

 ![create Codespace](./images/17CreateCodeSpace.png)